CeilidhWelsh/mapping-cancer-recurrence/README.md

 # Spatially Mapping Locoregional Cancer Recurrence

-A Python-based framework for patient data classification and treatment planning analysis using Scikit-RT.
+A Python-based framework for patient data classification and treatment planning analysis using scikit-rt.

 ## Overview
 This project provides a set of tools for processing, classifying, and analysing patient imaging and treatment data using Scikit-RT.
 It includes modules for: